czi-catalystproject/hub-champion-training/episodes/troubleshooting.md

 Objectives

 - triage common problems and know where to look for help
-- share learning experiences from self-guided study
+- share learning experiences from their self-guided study
-- foster a sustainable support system for your community
+- plan a sustainable support strategy for their community

 :::